d0tTino/GeneCoder/README.md

 ```bash
 python src/flet_app.py
 ```
 The GUI provides controls for most encoding methods and parity.
-Forward error correction is selectable from a dropdown offering `None`, `Triple-Repeat`, `Hamming(7,4)`, or `Reed-Solomon`.
+Forward error correction is selectable from a dropdown offering `None`, `Triple-Repeat`, `Hamming(7,4)`, or the newly added `Reed-Solomon` option.
 Metric displays and analysis plots are included.
 GUI operations are asynchronous to keep the interface responsive.
 See [WORKFLOWS.md](WORKFLOWS.md) for the underlying processing steps.

 ---